top of page

 The trustees have changed along with the appointment of new principals at each of the colleges and changes of personnel at the RSA, including the long serving RSA Past President Morrie Bassick.

-The current trustees are Warren Maguire and Chris Turver (both from Paraparaumu RSA), Tony Kane (Kapiti College) and Craig Steed (Paraparaumu College).
+The current trustees are Geoff Knighton (Chair) and Lyn Parker-Williams (both from Paraparaumu RSA), David Lowe (Kapiti College) and Mark Robinson (Paraparaumu College).

 With the amalgamation of the Paraparaumu RSA and the Kapiti Club into Club Vista we have seen a turnaround in the Trusts fortunes.
-With a strong commitment to the Trust as a community project worthy of support, Club Vista and the Paraparaumu RSA have helped the trustees build the annual grants to two grants of $1,000 to each college.
-The doubling of grants enables students to be supported in both academic and vocational fields.
+With a strong commitment to the Trust as a community project worthy of support, Club Vista and the Paraparaumu RSA now help the trustees with an annual community contribution of $12,000 which has allowed the number of grants to increase to 3 x $2000 for each college.
+The Trust deed has also been amended to support students following academic, trades and vocational fields, who face financial hardships.

-Since 1993 the accumulated contribution of grants totalling $50,000 has supported fifty two students over the past twenty five years.
+Since 1993 the accumulated contribution of grants totalling $80,000 have supported seventy-two students over the past thirty-three years.

-The willingness of good people to serve as trustees, plus the excellent co-operation between the Scholarship Trust, Club Vista and the colleges means that the Trust will be well served to continue into the future.
+The willingness of good people to serve as trustees, plus the excellent co-operation between the Scholarship Trust, Club Vista and the colleges means that the Trust will be well served to continue.

 It is believed to be one of only a very small handful of RSA club trusts providing a regular helping hand to their local colleges.